realworldocaml/book/en/concurrent-programming-with-async.md

      (someone_is_listening false) (kill_index 0)))))).
 ```

-In the above we use the function `after` which takes a time span and
-returns a deferred which becomes determined after that time span
-elapses.

 In utop, the exception thrown by `maybe_raise ()` terminates the
 evaluation of just that expression, but in a stand-alone program, an
 uncaught exception would bring down the entire process.

-How would we go about capturing and handling such an exception?
-As
+So, how could we capture and handle such an exception?
+You might try
+to do this using OCaml's built-in `try/with` statement, but as you can
-you can see below, OCaml's built-in `try/with` statement doesn't
+see below, that doesn't quite do the trick.
-really do the job.

 ```ocaml
 # let handle_error () =